charlieegan3/personal-website/hugo-site/content/posts/2019-10-26-please-feel-free-to-use-a-toilet/index.md

   getting better but this simple system was amazingly effective too.
 - In Osaka, many of the subway cars had holding handles at three different heights for different heights of passenger.
-- Something that was confusing for us was that some trains turn into trains fro other lines when they get to a central station, and you can just remain on the train.
+- Something that was confusing for us was that some trains turn into trains for other lines when they get to a central station, and you can just remain on the train.
 - Dot matrix indicators have better resolution, colors, etc. We just have